Add Documentation Edit the file on GitHub

 ---

-partial to notify the users that the
+and render the available page_locales partial to notify the users that the

 page is available in multiple locales.